yesworkflow-org/yw-prototypes/README.md

 ###### Extracting YW comment lines

-First, use the `extract` command to YesWorkflow to list the YW commands found in the script:
+First, use the YesWorkflow `extract` command and `-l` option to list the YW commands found in the script:

     $ yw extract -s example.py -l
     @begin main